tamascsaba/jsconf-2024-presentation/slides/slides.md

 Personaly I need 8–9 hours of sleep for recovery.
 Deep sleep, in particular, helps consolidate memory and repair the body.
 Skipping it reduces cognitive performance by up to 30%.

-Use apps like SleepCycle to track your sleep.
-Prioritize quality over quantity to wake up refreshed and focused.

 And what whas the biggest improvment related to my sleep.
  -->